Powhatan

-After Wahunsenacawh's death in 1618, hostilities with colonists escalated under the chiefdom of his brother, Opchanacanough, who sought in vain to expel encroaching English colonists.
-His large-scale attacks in 1622 and 1644 met strong reprisals by the colonists, resulting in the near elimination of the tribe.
-By 1646, what is called the Powhatan Paramount Chiefdom by modern historians had been decimated.
-More important than the ongoing conflicts with the English colonial settlements was the high rate of deaths the Powhatan suffered due to new infectious diseases carried to North America by Europeans, such as measles and smallpox.
+After Wahunsenacawh died in 1618, hostilities with colonists escalated under the chiefdom of his brother, Opchanacanough, who unsuccessfully tried to repel encroaching English colonists.
+His 1622 and 1644 attacks against the invaders failed, and the English almost eliminated the confederacy.
+By 1646, the Powhatan paramount chiefdom had been decimated, not just by warfare but from infectious diseases, such as measles and smallpox, newly introduced to North America by Europeans.
 The Native Americans did not have any immunity to these, which had been endemic to Europe and Asia for centuries.
-The wholesale deaths greatly weakened and hollowed out the Native American societies.
+At least 75 percent of the Powhatan people died from these diseases in the 17th century alone.

-By the mid-17th century, the leaders of the colony were desperate for labor to develop the land.
+By the mid-17th century, English colonists were desperate for labor to develop the land.
 Almost half of the European immigrants to Virginia arrived as indentured servants.
 As settlement continued, the colonists imported growing numbers of enslaved Africans for labor.
 By 1700, the colonies had about 6,000 enslaved Africans, one-twelfth of the population.
 Enslaved people would at times escape and join the surrounding Powhatan.
 Some white indentured servants were also known to have fled and joined the Indigenous peoples.
-African slaves and indentured Europeans servants often worked and lived together, and while marriage was not always legal, some Native people lived, worked, and had children with them.
+African slaves and indentured European servants often worked and lived together, and while marriage was not always legal, some Native people lived, worked, and had children with them.
 After Bacon's Rebellion in 1676, the colony enslaved Indians for control.
-In 1691, the House of Burgesses abolished enslavement of Native peoples; however, many Powhatan were held in servitude well into the 18th century.
+In 1691, the House of Burgesses abolished the enslavement of Native peoples; however, many Powhatans were held in servitude well into the 18th century.

+English and Powhatan people often married, with the best-known being Pocahontas and John Rolfe.
+Their son was Thomas Rolfe, who has more than an estimated 100,000 descendants today.
+Many of the First Families of Virginia have both English and Virginia Algonquian ancestry.

-In the 21st century, eight Native tribes are officially recognized by Virginia as having ancestral ties to the Powhatan confederation.
+Virginia state-recognized eight Native tribes with ancestral ties to the Powhatan Confederation.
 The Pamunkey and Mattaponi are the only two peoples who have retained reservation lands from the 17th century.
-The competing cultures of the Powhatan and English settlers were united through unions and marriages of members, the most well known of which was that of Pocahontas and John Rolfe.
-Their son Thomas Rolfe was the ancestor of many Virginians; many of the First Families of Virginia have both English and Virginia Algonquian ancestry.

-Some survivors of the Powhatan confederacy have relocated elsewhere.
-Beginning in the late 19th century, individual people identifying collectively as the Powhatan Renape Nation settled a tiny subdivision known as Morrisville and Delair, in Pennsauken Township, New Jersey.
-Their ancestry is mostly from the Rappahannock tribe of Virginia and the related Nanticoke tribe of Delaware.
-They have been recognized as a tribe by the state of New Jersey.
+Today many descendants of the Powhatan Confederacy are enrolled in six federally recognized tribes in Virginia.
+They are: